Jury Duty Obligation

 Closings & Delays

-If there is a closing or delay in opening it will updated on the current announcement line at 215-340-2808.
-Inclement weather announcements will be updated on the current announcement line by 6:30 am the day of the potential closing or delay in opening.
+If there is a closing or delay in opening it will updated on the current announcement line at 215-340-8208.
+Inclement weather announcements will be updated by 6:30 am the day of the potential closing or delay in opening.

 During COVID The Office of Jury Selection has made some big changes.
-Along with social distancing, and wearing masks we will now have morning and afternoon reporting times.
 We have a new jury management software program that allows you to complete your qualifying questionnaire and information questionnaires for criminal and civil trials online.
 We are following the CDC Guidelines for masking precautions.